actualbudget/docs/docs/install/local.md

 ## Updating Actual

 1. Stop the server if it’s running.
-You can use the keyboard shortcut <kbd>"ctrl" </kbd> <kbd>"c" </kbd> (even on macOS) to stop the server, or close the terminal window it’s running from.
+You can use the keyboard shortcut <kbd>CTRL-C</kbd> (even on macOS) to stop the server or close the terminal window it’s running from.
 2. Run `git pull` from the directory you cloned the project into.
 This will download the latest server code.
 3. Run `yarn install` from that same directory.
 This will download the latest web client code, along with any updated dependencies for the server.
 4. Restart the server by running `yarn start`.